Families are guaranteed to create memories that last longer than the gorgeous evening sunsets at this beachfront resort.

 The Hyatt’s Keiki Club Passport is another way for children to explore what the resort has to offer – couched in the pursuit of a gift to take home!
 To earn the gift, kids need to collect six stamps at various activities, such as taking the Wildlife Tour or dancing on stage at the Drums of the Pacific Luau.

 Speaking of the luau, this is one of the easiest ways to create a fun and memorable experience for the entire family.
 The Drums of the Pacific Luau is a great time for kids and parents of all ages with something for everyone to appreciate.
-Whether you enjoy the cultural experience of Hawaiian music, singing, and dancing, or the intensity of the fire-knife dancers in the show’s finale, odds are you'll take pleasure in seeing your kids experience an evening unlike any other in their lifetime.
+Whether you enjoy the cultural experience of Hawaiian music, singing, and dancing, or the intensity of the fire-knife dancers in the show’s finale, odds are you'll take pleasure in seeing your kids experience an evening unlike any other.

 The food at the luau is better than expected with an easy buffet line to navigate and unlimited returns during the performance.
 We highly enjoyed the chicken, pork, fish, and ahi poke, forgetting to save room for desserts, but somehow we found a way to enjoy them too!
-Some parents may find the open bar to be a highlight of the evening, but for us, the best part of the experience was seeing our daughter on stage learning the hula dance.
+Some parents may find the open bar to be a highlight of the evening, but for me, the best part of the experience was seeing my daughter on stage learning the hula dance.
 With several dozen other people and kids joining, you can actually feel at ease learning to dance in front of strangers.

 To check out what one of our KidTripster Teens thinks about the Drums of the Pacific Luau click here.